solidusjs/solidus/README.md

 ### Assets and Grunt

-Solidus has the capability to serve any static resource you choose, be it stylesheets, javascripts, images, fonts, flash files, etc. Just place your assets in the `assets` directory, and solidus will serve them up.
+Solidus has the capability to serve any static resource you choose, be it stylesheets, javascripts, images, fonts, flash files, etc. Just place your assets in the `assets` directory, and Solidus will serve them up.

-For more information on asset compilation and management, see the [Solidus Site Template](https://github.com/SparkartGroupInc/solidus-site-template) documentation.
+Solidus uses Grunt to compile SASS, client side templates, and run other client-side tasks.
+An ideal `Gruntfile` is included with the [Solidus Site Template](https://github.com/SparkartGroupInc/solidus-site-template), but any gruntfile or build system can be used.
+For more information on using Grunt for asset compilation and management in a Solidus site, see the [Solidus Site Template](https://github.com/SparkartGroupInc/solidus-site-template) documentation.

 =======